GraphStreamingProject/SteamingUtilities/README.md

 Additional stream formats can be defined in user code by inheriting from the `GraphStream` class.

 ## Generation
 The library includes classes for either dynamic (insert and delete) or static (insert only) stream generation.
+The classes are listed below.
+### StaticErdosGenerator
+Quickly generates a static stream that defines an Erdos-Renyi graph.
+The input to this generator is the number of vertices (must be a power of two) and the density of the desired graph.